sinnuthomas/sinnuthomas.github.io/index.md

 ## News
 * [Jan 2025] Welcome<br/>
-    Welcome Ardhra, Aslah, Dawn to the Group.
+    Welcome Ardhra, Aslah to the Group.

 * [Nov 2024] Tutorial at [ICVGIP 2024](https://icvgip.in/tutorials)<br/>
     Tutorial on Causal Inference and Explainable Models for Medical Imaging.